AnyChart/docs.anychart.com/Gantt_Chart_NEW/Resource_Chart.md

 * `start` to set start dates
 * `end` to set end dates

-To learn how to configure periods, see the [Elements: Tasks](Elements#periods) section.
+To learn how to configure periods, see the [Elements: Periods](Elements#periods) section.

 The sample below demonstrates how to set periods and resources and how they look like: